Herbert Read Gallery, University for the Creative Arts Canterbury

 Central to my work are the selection and publication of images in a variety of media, ranging from photobooks to photo-texts, newspapers and multiples.
 I am interested in the practices of collecting and archiving and look for intersections of memories and historical narratives.
 In this exhibition I combine my own photobooks and works by other publishers.
 The sources are diverse and include my own collection, the Found Photo Foundation and other photographic archives and libraries, which are re-contextualised through fieldwork.
 The works take the visitor on a journey through varied published formats playing with multiplication, collage and decomposition as methods of working that reflect upon notions of authenticity, authorship and the aura of the technologically reproduced work of art.

 By the gallery entrance, a museological display case contains The Beauties of Decomposition, collaboration with Michael Hampton.
 Concept-specific paper is a refined substrate in the world of the artists’ book.
 The logic of the work is materially inscribed in the fibres of handmade paper.
 In the case of The Beauties of Decomposition, the paper’s meaning is derived from ‘The Book Dispersed’ project.
 This special edition contains a paper specimen composed of pulp from the abortive funding application for ‘The Book Dispersed’ an exhibition devised by the collective Media Instaveis/Unstable Media I am part of, blended with pulp from Michael Hampton’s magnum opus Unshelfmarked: Reconceiving the artist’s book (author’s copy), together with extra pulp from Samuel Smiles’s Self-Help (a print on demand copy purchased on eBay).
-The book, dedicated to the late Auto-Destructive artist and activist Gustav Metzger, is a work about dispersion in the form of a conversation between scattering and collecting/organizing.
+The book, dedicated to the late Auto-Destructive artist and activist Gustav Metzger, is a work about dispersion in the form of a conversation between scattering and collecting/organising.

 At the centre of the exhibition are four new editions of Flora McCallica.
 These works- two hanging installations and two books on display tables- have historical and biographical references, mixing orphan photographs dated 1958 found in the Lisbon flea market, and botanical specimens from an herbarium dated 1920s discarded by the London Kew Gardens.
 Like pieces of evidence altered by the passage of time, the silkscreen and stone lithography prints have stains and patterns that are unique to each print.